discopop-project/discopop/docs/index.md

 After parallel patterns have been identified in the sequential source code, they need to be interpreted and implemented.
 A detailed explanation how to interpret and implement the identified parallel patterns can be found [here](Pattern_Detection/Pattern_interpretation.md).

-## Walk-through example - TODO ADD EXAMPLE
+## Walk-through example
 As a starting point, we have included a simple sample program which you can use to familiarize yourself with the system.
-In the [Quickstart example](Quickstart/Example.md) you can find instructions how to execute every necessary step to obtain parallelization suggestions for the sample program, and how to interpret and implement them.
+In the [Quickstart example](quickstart/Example.md) you can find instructions how to execute every necessary step to obtain parallelization suggestions for the sample program, and how to interpret and implement them.